apache/nuttx/Documentation/quickstart/organization.rst

 -  ``arch/renesas``: This directory is the home for various Renesas architectures, currently only the M16C and vererable SuperH-1 architectures.
--  ``arch/risc-v``: This directory supports the RISC-V NR5
-   architecture.
 -  ``arch/xtensa``: This directory supports the Xtensa LX6
    architecture as used by the ESP32.
 -  ``arch/z16f``: Zilog z16f Microcontroller.